Link building. It’s the backbone of SEO.

 Okay, now that you got the gist of tracking down and soliciting relevant authoritative sites for backlinks, it’s time to get down to brass tacks regarding effective link-building strategies.

-I have all sorts of tricks up my sleeve, and I’m sharing the very best ones right here.
+We have all sorts of tricks up my sleeve, and we’re sharing the very best ones right here.

 According to HubSpot, companies that blog on a consistent basis have up to 97% more backlinks than those that don’t.
 From day one, commit yourself to posting new posts consistently.